World

 Share

-This development follows a of international actions highlighting the Taliban’s treatment of women and girls.
-In January 2025, the ICC’s chief prosecutor, Khan, sought arrest warrants for Akhundzada and Haqqani, accusing them of crimes against humanity for persecuting Afghan women and girls.
+This development follows a series of international actions highlighting the Taliban’s treatment of women and girls.
+In January 2025, the ICC’s chief prosecutor, Karim Khan, sought arrest warrants for Akhundzada and Haqqani, accusing them of crimes against humanity for persecuting Afghan women and girls.
 The Taliban condemned this move, calling the accusations baseless and politically motivated.

 Human rights organizations have welcomed the ICC’s decision.
 Amnesty International described the move as an important step toward justice for Afghan women and other vulnerable groups, urging the international community to support the enforcement of the warrants.
-Similarly, the United Nations has called on the Taliban to reverse oppressive policies toward women and girls, emphasizing the need for accountability and the protection of human rights.
+Similarly, the United Nations has called on the Taliban to reverse their oppressive policies toward women and girls, emphasizing the need for accountability and the protection of human rights.

 The ICC’s action underscores the international community’s commitment to addressing gender-based persecution and holding perpetrators accountable, despite the Taliban’s defiance.
-The in Afghanistan dire for women and girls, with ongoing restrictions on education, employment, and personal freedoms.
-The international community continues to monitor the situation closely, for the rights and freedoms of Afghan women and girls.
+The situation in Afghanistan remains dire for women and girls, with ongoing restrictions on education, employment, and personal freedoms.
+The international community continues to monitor the situation closely, advocating for the rights and freedoms of Afghan women and girls.

 Share